 - Ag Against Hunger—Over 50 local growers and shippers donate surplus and unharvested produce to Ag Against Hunger.
 We pay $75 for a truckload and call for extra produce when necessary.
 Learn more…

-- Community food drives—The annual Holiday Food Drive and National Association of Letter Carriers’ food drive bring in thousands and thousands of pounds every year, help raise awareness, and get the whole community involved in helping neighbors in need.
+- Community food & fund drives—Our annual Holiday Food & Fund Drive and National Association of Letter Carriers’ food drive bring in thousands and thousands of pounds every year, help raise awareness, and get the whole community involved in helping neighbors in need.

 Food Industry Partners